emmavanbreukelen/MTL-MHOL/README.md

 # Multi-Task Learning - Multi-Head Online Learning (MTL-MHOL)

-This project combined a multi-head online learning model, which tackles the problem of delayed feedback, with a multi-task learning model, which handles data sparsity.
+This project combines a multi-head online learning model, which tackles the problem of delayed feedback, with a multi-task learning model, which handles data sparsity.
 Together, this model gives conversion rates predictions.
 The model is coded in Python.

 ## Data
 The model can be used on the Attribution Modeling for Bidding dataset from Criteo, as well as on the data from a private marketing company.
 Due to privacy reasons, the company data is not provided.